Rigidity of harmonic functions on the supercritical percolation cluster: Lipschitz harmonic functions

-\begin{proof} The first part of the statement is a consequence of Lemma~\ref{lemma:finite-energy} applied with the event of full measure where the corrected plane is well-defined (up to additive constant).
-Note that removing the edges of $\mathcal{B}$ does not modify the set of vertices of the infinite cluster, and thus the two corrected planes are defined on the same set of vertices.
+\begin{proof} The first part of the statement is a consequence of Lemma~\ref{lemma:finite-energy} applied with the event of full measure where the following properties are satisfied: \begin{itemize} \item Sublinear and harmonic function are constant on the infinite cluster, \item The corrected plane is well-defined (up to an additive constant) and grows sublinearly, \item the Green's function (and its gradient) are well-defined and grow sublinearly. \end{itemize} Note that removing the edges of $\mathcal{B}$ does not modify the set of vertices of the infinite cluster, and thus the two corrected planes are defined on the same set of vertices.

 The identity~\eqref{eq:compare-corrected-planes-with-green} is then proved by noting that the function